1f8/blog/content/blog/sawa-ant-design/sawaAntDesign.md

 ## Modal status handling

-A modal has status like warn, info, success, and noramally each status has its own icon and stylings.
-ANT Design extracts status and styling out of component and creates a method which returns props merged with base props. [example - ANT Design confirm](https://github.com/ant-design/ant-design/blob/master/components/modal/confirm.tsx)
+A modal has status like warn, info, success, and noramally each status has its own icon.
+Each status has its own method which returns props already merged with base props. [example - ANT Design confirm](https://github.com/ant-design/ant-design/blob/master/components/modal/confirm.tsx)

 ```
 // Confirm modal